iHeronGH/Elytras-of-Fire/readme.md

 ## Welcome!

 Elytras of Fire is a Minecraft datapack directly inspired by the world of Wings of Fire!
-This datapack adds in all 7 Pyrrhian tribes, three impressive passive abilities, and more!
+This datapack adds in all seven Pyrrhian tribes, three impressive passive abilities, and more!

 This DLC depends on [Elytras of Fire Lib](https://github.com/iHeronGH/Elytras-of-Fire-Lib) and requires its [installation](#installation-and-uninstallation) in order to be used correctly.